Intrenion/Milcraft/doctrine/on-war.md

 Use geographical relationships only when they create a practical advantage.

 **Outcome**
-Position supports the strategy without controlling it blindly.
+The position supports the strategy without blindly controlling it.

 Chapter: Book Three: On Strategy in General - The Geometrical Factor